-Yes, the speeches (not the colour scheme, the macaroon cake or even the homemade marmalade favours) has the power to get everyone laughing and loving a bit more.
+Yes, the speeches (not the colour scheme, the cake, or even the homemade marmalade favours) have the power to get everyone laughing and loving a bit more.

 The speeches are not like the transport; they shouldn’t just be palmed off on your bloke.
-They’re an once-in-a-lifetime opportunity to drop a massive love-bomb on the people you rate.
-Make the most of them.
+They’re a once-in-a-lifetime opportunity to drop a massive love bomb on the people you rate.

 1 – SPEECH LINE UP